Educating the public and our elected officials on the importance of strong sea services has been an important part of our programming since 1902.

 New York Council sponsors an annual reception for the Coast Guard Art Program (COGAP), which uses fine art to depict the United States Coast Guard's multi-faceted missions.
 Through displays at museums, libraries and patriotic events, Coast Guard art tells the story of the service's missions, heroes and history to the public.
 Art is also displayed in offices of members of Congress, senior officials of the executive branch of government and other military services and at Coast Guard locations throughout the country.

 Coast Guard artists — most of whom are professional artists — volunteer their time and talents to help COGAP fulfill its missions.
-We were pleased to fund the most recent Acceptance Ceremony and Opening Reception on July 13, 2023 at the Salmagundi Club, where the Coast Guard accepted 38 works created by 25 artists into the collection.
-To learn about the artists whose works are in the 2023 collection, click here to read the Summer 2023 issue of COGAP’s newsletter, Easel.
-Thanks to the Houston Maritime Education Center and Museum, you can explore pieces from past years’ collections online.
+We were pleased to fund the most recent Acceptance Ceremony and Opening Reception on July 11, 2024 at the Salmagundi Club, where the Coast Guard accepted 36 works created by 31 artists into the collection.
+To see the most recent amazing works of the COGAP collection, you can view the 2024 program catalogue here.

 Legislative affairs